AnthonyLloyd/CsCheck/README.md

 ## Generator Creation Example

 Use **Gen** and its Linq methods to compose generators for any type.
 Here we create a **Gen** for json documents.
+More often it will simply be composing a few primitives and collections.
 Don't worry about shrinking as it's automatic and the best in the business.

 ```csharp